 Storage Policy Groups

-Note!
-You are not REQUIRED to use Storage Policies for VMFS with SRM unless you are using the SRM stretched storage feature.
-If you are configuring SRM to leverage protection group-based periodic replication (from a pod or not) for VMFS datastore recovery , storage policy implementation is optional.
+It is not REQUIRED to use Storage Policies for VMFS with SRM unless you are using the SRM stretched storage feature.
+If configuring SRM to leverage protection group-based periodic replication (from a pod or not) for VMFS datastore recovery, the storage policy implementation is optional.

-To resolve for this, SRM now offers a new mechanism to discovery storage--tag-based storage policies.
+To resolve for this, SRM now offers a new mechanism to discovery storage: tag-based storage policies.
 With this, SRAs still need to discover devices as replicated.
 This part does not change.
-But instead of adding datastores to an SRM protection group, you instead add a storage policy:
+Instead of adding datastores to an SRM protection group, a storage policy can be added:

 Inside of vCenter, since VMs placement and configuration is controlled via tags, VMware administrators can make sure they make correct decisions when moving virtual machines, or creating new virtual disks.
 If they move or create a disk that is under the VM's policy that is not on compatible storage the administrator will be warned.